25 Premium WordPress Plugins You Need to Know About

 Easy Digital Downloads

-Easy Digital Downloads makes it easy to sell any type of digital product through your WordPress website including ebooks, PDFs, MP3s, etc. It includes flexible payments, discount codes, unlimited downloads, a shopping cart, a customer account page, download activity tracking, full reporting, and more.
-It integrates with lots of payment gateways and includes email marketing tools.
+Easy Digital Downloads makes it easy to sell any digital product on your WordPress website, including ebooks, PDFs, MP3s, and more.
+It includes flexible payments, discount codes, unlimited downloads, a shopping cart, a customer account page, download activity tracking, full reporting, and more.
+It integrates with many payment gateways and includes email marketing tools.
 Sell subscriptions, add a marketplace, and expand your store with extensions.
 Integrate with other platforms and services with the REST API.

 Editorial Plugins